wrightedu/AirCamp21/README.md

 * `q` will exit out of the man page

 Each challenge provides you with a list of possibly helpful linux commands.
-If you get stuck or are unsure about what a command does just check that command's `man` page.
+If you get stuck or are unsure about what a command does, just check that command's `man` page.

+### `Google`
+While not a linux command, still sometimes useful...
+Feel free to google any of the challenge topics or hints, but dont forget you might need to play with the command to figure out how its really working.

 ### `ctrl` + `c`
 The next most important command isn't so much a command as it is a shortcut.